If you are experiencing or escaping family and domestic violence we can assist you with:

 Someone you know may confide in you about their situation, or you may have noticed something and want to help.
 The most important thing you can do is to listen without judging and respect whatever decision she may make.
 The best support you can offer is to help her find ways to become stronger and safer.

-For 30 years we have been providing a range of services for women and children experiencing and escaping family and domestic violence.
+For over 30 years we have been providing an expert range of services for families in Western Australia escaping and affected by family and domestic violence and abuse.

 We are named after Patricia Giles AM, an Australian Senator for 12 years and an active and passionate advocate for community services and women’s rights.
 By strongly supporting the introduction of a refuge in her electorate, Patricia played a vital role in helping to get us up and running.
-We always strive to reflect her commitment, her wisdom and her courage.
+We always strive to reflect her commitment, her wisdom, her insight and her courage.

 Vicki Banham is an Associate Professor and Associate Dean (Social Science, Social Work, Counselling, Youth Work) in the School of Arts and Humanities, Edith Cowan University.
 She teaches in the vulnerable people and communities, and social analysis space.
 Her research interests lie in listening and acknowledging the voice of people and communities and their pathways to active participation; rights of vulnerable groups; and understanding the learning process of children and young people.
 She has wide ranging experience on a variety of not for profit Boards.
 Vicki’s qualifications include BEd, MEd and a PhD.